FightingSu/9337_assn_21t1_DIMY/readme.md

 ### `client`

 The `client` mainly focus on broadcasting and listening.
 It also decides when a new `ephid` should be generated and when to upload `QBF` and `CBF` and etc.

+### `shamir-mnemonic`
+pip3 install shamir-mnemonic
+if is (3,6) mode: creates 6 shares and 3 shares are enough to encrypt the message so only 3 shares should be provided while decrypting or it will raise an error.